learn-co-curriculum/phase-4-authenticating-users-readme/README.md

 }
 ```

+The `onLogout` callback function would handle removing the information about the
+user from state.

 ## Conclusion

-At its base, login is very simple: the user provides you with credentials in a
+At its base, login is very simple: the user provides you with credentials by
-by filling out a form, you verify those credentials and set a token in the
+filling out a form, you verify those credentials and set a token in the
 `session`.
 In this example, our token was their user id.
 We can also log users
 out by removing their user ID from the session.